cblevins/sp23-dig-stud/_pages/index.md

 In this class, students will:

-- Understand the cultural, social, and ethical dimensions of digital technology withinin modern society
+- Understand the cultural, social, and ethical dimensions of digital technology within modern society
 - Develop comfort with learning technical skills across a variety of platforms and software
 - Build a body of knowledge and digital toolkit that advances the individual educational and/or career goals of each student